 I monitored the temperature inside the unit over the course of 12 hours to try and determine the effectiveness of the setup.
 Ignoring the small amount of error introduced by me opening and closing the unit very briefly to read the temperature, I found that over 12 hours the unit performed extremely well.

-The unit was set to a temperature of 40ºF for testing (the “ON” setting was set to 41ºF and the “OFF” setting was set to 39ºF) and, as you can see in the chart on the right, the deltas from the target temperature was very minimal over the course of the 12 hours.
-The end result was approximately a 40ºF average during that time period.
+The unit was set to a temperature of 45°F (7°C) for testing (the “ON” setting was set to 46°F/8°C and the “OFF” setting was set to 44°F/3°C) and, as you can see in the chart on the right, the deltas from the target temperature was very minimal over the course of the 12 hours.
+The end result was approximately a 45-46°F (7-8°C) average during that time period.
 Stellar.

 Further, when I'm not baking I'll typically just turn the unit completely off by unplugging it (unplug the freezer from the thermostat controller) or I program the thermostat to a high temperature.
 When I'm baking, I'll turn it back on at the end of bulk fermentation to let it cool to my desired temperature in preparation for use.

-I realize not everyone will want to go the lengths of building a dedicated space for proofing dough like I have—I am kind of obsessed, as you know.
+I realize not everyone will want to go the lengths to build your own dough retarder as I have—I am kind of obsessed, as you know.
 However, I decided I’d document my process for building this unit and the tests I’ve undergone in the hopes you might one day build your own dough retarder.

-While this post documents every little step I’ve taken to build this thing, when you boil it down it’s really a very simple set of steps to construct.
-Over the the couple months I’ve used this fretarder I’ve wondered one thing: why didn’t I build this sooner?
+While this post documents every little step I’ve taken to build this thing when you boil it down it’s really a very simple set of steps to construct.
+Over the last couple of months I’ve used this fretarder I’ve wondered one thing: why didn’t I build this sooner?

 For more of the best tools I’ve found for baking, head to My Baking Tools page.